-Section 11.
+Section 10.
 Incompatible activities

 - a.
-This Code shall not prohibit any current or former Town official or Board of Education employee, or consultant from appearing before any agency on his/her own behalf.
-To avoid an actual or perceived conflict, Town or Board of Education officials are strongly discouraged from appearing before the agency on which they are a member or officer,
+This Code shall not prohibit any current or former Town official, employee, or consultant from appearing before any agency on his/her own behalf.
+To avoid an actual or perceived conflict, Town officials are strongly discouraged from appearing before the agency on which they are a member or officer, absent extenuating circumstances, unless he/she has received a prior favorable advisory opinion by the Ethics Commission pursuant to Section 14(b) prior to appearing. - b.

-- b.
 Nothing in the Code shall be interpreted to authorize conduct restricted or prohibited by any provision of the Connecticut General Statutes including, but not limited to, G.S.
 8-11, 8-21, and 22a-42(c) that restrict conduct of members of municipal zoning and planning authorities and members of Inland, Wetlands and Watercourses commissions. - c.
-To avoid even the appearance of impropriety or creation of a situation that would be contrary to the declared policy and purpose of the Code, a Town or Board of Education official shall exercise care when appearing before other agencies and shall disclose whether he/she is appearing in his/her official capacity or as a private citizen.
+To avoid even the appearance of impropriety or creation of a situation that would be contrary to the declared policy and purpose of the Code, a Town official shall exercise care when appearing before other agencies and shall disclose whether he/she is appearing in his/her official capacity or as a private citizen.

-Section 12 44.
+Section 11.
 Penalty for violation

-A failure to comply with the Code shall be considered grounds for censure, reprimand, suspension, demotion, removal, termination of contract, or dismissal of Town or Board of Education officials, employees, and consultants as applicable.
+A failure to comply with the Code shall be considered grounds for censure, reprimand, suspension, demotion, removal, termination of contract, or dismissal of Town officials, employees, and consultants as applicable.
 The remedies and procedures specified in applicable statutory and Charter provisions, personnel rules, contract grievance rules, or other work rules, policies, and procedures, shall be followed in the enforcement of this section.

-Section 13 42.
+Section 12.
 Acknowledgment form

 - a.
-The Town Clerk shall provide a copy of the Code of Ethics to every Town and Board of Education official.
-The Human Resources Director of both the Town and Board of Education shall provide a copy of the Code of Ethics to every and employee within sixty (60) days of date that he/she begins his/her duties.
+The Town Clerk shall provide a copy of the Code of Ethics to every Town official.
+The Human Resources Director shall provide a copy of the Code of Ethics to every and employee within sixty (60) days of date that he/she begins his/her duties.
 Every Town official and Board of Education official and employee shall sign and file with the Town Clerk an acknowledgment form indicating his/her awareness of the provisions of this Code.
 Every Town employee shall sign and file with the Town Human Resources Director an acknowledgement form indicating his/her awareness of the provisions of this Code.
 Every Board of Education employee shall sign and file with the Board of Education Human Resources Director an acknowledgement form indicating his/her awareness of the provisions of this Code.
-Current Town and Board of Education officials and employees shall acknowledge the Code of Ethics within one-hundred-twenty (120) days of its effective date. - b.
-Each A representative of each current consultant shall acknowledge the Code of Ethics within one-hundred-twenty (120) days of the effective date of this ordinance; and prospectively, on and after the effective date of this ordinance, a consultant shall sign and file, with the Town Clerk on the same day that the consultant signs the contract, an acknowledgement form indicating his or her awareness of the provisions of this Code on or before of Ethics prior to being retained by the Town, Board of Education, or other agency.
-Current consultants shall acknowledge the Code of Ethics within one-hundred-twenty (120) days of its effective date.
+Current Town and Board of Education officials and employees shall acknowledge the Code of Ethics within one-hundred-twenty (120) days of its effective date.

+- b.
+Each A representative of each current consultant shall acknowledge the Code of Ethics within one-hundred-twenty (120) days of the effective date of this ordinance; and prospectively, on and after the effective date of this ordinance, a consultant shall sign and file, with the Town Clerk on the same day that the consultant signs the contract, an acknowledgment form indicating his or her awareness of the provisions of this Code on or before of Ethics prior to being retained by the Town, Board of Education, or other agency.
+Current consultants shall acknowledge the Code of Ethics within one-hundred-twenty (120) days of its effective date. - c.
-- c.
 The Mayor and Superintendent of schools shall develop a protocol for periodic training of employees concerning the Code of Ethics.
 The Commission shall develop a protocol for periodic training of officials. - d.
 The Town Council shall approve a procedure for monitoring compliance with this section and approve the training protocols specified in subsection (c).

-Section 14 ~~13~~.
+Section 13.
 Ethics Commission